 At the end of your path to becoming a massage therapist, you will need to acquire the licenses and certification required by your state.
 You'll first need to take the Massage and Bodywork Licensing Examination or the Board Certification Exam in Therapeutic Massage and Bodywork.

 After you pass your examination, you need to apply for a state license, which may require proof of education, examination results, and information about your liability insurance.

 Once you have your state license, you may then offer your professional services to clients.
 You may need to continue your education and will eventually have to recertify, but you will be a licensed professional massage therapist once you complete this process.

 What Can Concorde Do for You?

 If you want to start down your path to training to becoming a massage therapist, explore what Concorde can do for you.
 Our massage therapy program can be completed in as little as 11 months and provides the training required to so that you may pursue your career as a massage therapist.
-Our program teaches you the knowledge and skills you need to succeed and also prepares you for the Massage and Bodywork Licensing Examination.
-Train to start your health care career in months, not years, at Concorde.
+The program teaches you the knowledge and skills you need to succeed and also prepares you for the Massage and Bodywork Licensing Examination.
+Train to start your healthcare career in months, not years, at Concorde.

 1. "Pages From History: Swedish Massage," Massage Magazine, https://www.massagemag.com/magazine-2002-issue100-history100-24026/